SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-opentelemetry.md

 :::note
 The information provided in this page will only support the Sumo Logic OpenTelemetry app for Microsoft SQL Server for Windows.
 :::
-The SQL Server app is a unifies logs and metrics app to help you monitor the availability, performance, health and resource utilization of your Microsoft SQL Server database clusters.
+The SQL Server app is a unifies logs and metrics app to help you monitor the availability, performance, health, and resource utilization of your Microsoft SQL Server database clusters.
 Preconfigured dashboards provide insight into cluster status, performance, operations as well as backup and restore operations along with Performance metrics and metrics for transaction and transaction logs.

-This App has been tested with following SQL Server versions:
+This app has been tested with following SQL Server versions:

 - Microsoft SQL Server 2016